CommonCauseHawaii/campaign_spending/README.md

 Then commit the changes to the data (if any) and then deploy.

+## Deploying

+Run deploys script

+    ./deploy.sh

+Then commit the changes.
+The site is served from the master branch of the common cause repo: https://github.com/CommonCauseHawaii/campaign_spending

 ## Contributing

 If you'd like to contribute, simply fork the repo, push your commits, and submit your pull request.